Money Matters

 • Consulting

-Although there will be an understandable focus on e-commerce, it’s essential to note that there are other ways you can reach customers.
-This means you need an omnichannel mindset across all the touchpoints you have with them.
+Although there will be an understandable focus on e-commerce, it is essential to note that there are other ways that you can reach customers, which means you need an omnichannel mindset across all the touchpoints you have with your customer.

 Take advantage of customer data with the right infrastructure

-Better product knowledge and analysis of customer data will give market insights that help you answer questions such as:
+Advanced analytics help distributors track demand trends, optimize pricing, and improve decision-making with real-time insights.
+Better product knowledge and analysis of customer data will give market insights that help you answer questions like:

 • What products sell and don’t sell in which markets?

-• Which international markets should you focus your attention on?
+• On which international markets should you focus your attention?

 • Which customers should you focus on to make the best profits?